-You will be in the hospital for 3 - 7 days.
+You will be in the hospital for 3 to 7 days.
 You may have to stay longer if your colostomy was done as an emergency procedure.

 The colostomy drains stool (feces) from the colon into the colostomy bag.
-Most colostomy stool is softer and more liquid than stool that is passed normally.
+Colostomy stool is often softer and more liquid than stool that is passed normally.
 The texture of stool depends on which part of the intestine was used to form the colostomy.

-Before you are released from the hospital, a colostomy nurse will teach you about diet and how to care for the colostomy.
+Before you are released from the hospital, an ostomy nurse will teach you about diet and how to care for your colostomy.